statwangz/MCube-tutorial/docs/source/index.rst

 The R package ``MCube`` (https://github.com/YangLabHKUST/MCube) implements the methods in the **MMM** paper.
 **MMM** is a unified framework for identification of cell-type-specific spatially variable genes in spatial transcriptomic studies.

+In this tutorial website, we provide guidelines for using `MCube` along with real data analysis examples.
+The souce code for building the website can be found at https://github.com/statwangz/MCube-tutorial.

 Contents
 ========